STATION13 - Lightweight Backpacking Tents and Lightweight Camping Equipment

 It’s also illegal to:

-Like most things in the UK, there can be some real confusing, nanny state laws, so we just wanted to clear a few things up here.
+Like most things in the UK, there can be some really confusing, nanny state laws, so we just wanted to clear a few things up here.
 As can be seen from the UK knife law above, from our point of view and with reference to camping, backpacking and hiking multi-tools that feature a blade, it is the exceptions that are important.

 Incidentally 3 inches is equal to 76.2mm.
 Very unprofessional for the UK government to not have also given the metric length in this metric day and age considering that blade length appears to be an issue of such great importance!

-Such legal to carry multi-tools are often referred to as EDC (Every Day Carry) items.
-EDC legality various from country to country – the US, for example, allows locking blade knives to be carried in public.
+Such UK legal to carry multi-tools are often referred to as EDC (Every Day Carry) items.
+EDC legality varies from country to country – the US, for example, allows locking blade knives to be carried in public.
 All this said, no one should have any reason, or want to be waving anything with a blade around in public.

 Now, things are a little different when it comes to our MT-136 Backpacking Multi-Tool.
 Though our MT-136 has a 75mm legal length blade, the blade does actually feature a locking mechanism, which makes it illegal to carry in public.